Ask and Experts Answer

 The whales leave and return north during the late winter and spring (mid-February to early June).

 Q. How do the whales know when to migrate?

 A. No one knows for certain, but it's probably several things: fewer hours of

 daylight, changes in water temperature, changes in food supply as the northern pack

 ice increases, or changing hormones involved in breeding.
 Experts believe the whales

 keep time with an inner biological clock.
 Whatever the reason, gray whales leave

-their feeding grounds in late summer and begin the journey south.
+their feeding grounds in late summer/early fall and begin the journey south.

 Q. Why do the gray whales swim all the way down to Mexico to have their babies?
 Why don't they stay were they are because they have enough fat to keep them warm?

 A. The moms do have plenty of fat to keep them warm, but the babies don't!
 When gray whales are born they have practically no fat on their bodies.
-In fact their skin hangs in folds along their bodies and they look like little tadpoles.
-So it is much better for these babies to be born in warmer waters away from the cold of the Arctic where mom can nurse them until they get nice and fat for the return trip to Alaska.
-Baby gray whales gain weight very quickly and grow about 9 feet by the time they are weaned.
+In fact, their skin hangs in folds along their bodies and they look like little tadpoles.
+So it is much better for these babies to be born in warmer waters away from the cold of the Arctic.
+The salty lagoons keep them warm and buoyant for nursing until they build up blubber to insulate them for the return swim to Alaska.

 Q. When whales head south, where are they going?